circonus/irondb-docs/api/write-text.md

 *offset* :   The timestamp, represented in time since the epoch, for which data added.

-*value* :   The text string to add to the Snowth cluster.
+*value* :   The text string to add to the IRONdb cluster.

 This example uses